PhotoToolsPhotoTools

-Canadian passport photo rules — the 50 x 70 mm size, plain white background, the commercial photographer and back-of-photo stamp requirement, face measurements, and what a layout tool can and cannot do.
+Canada passport photo rules for 2026 — the 50 x 70 mm size, plain white or light-coloured background, the commercial-photographer requirement with the back-of-photo stamp, face measurements (31–36 mm), and what a layout tool can and cannot do for a Canadian application.

-A Canadian passport photo is 50 x 70 mm (2 x 2¾ inches), and you must submit two identical copies taken against a plain white or light-coloured background with a neutral expression and no glasses.
+Canada passport photo requirements in 2026 center on a 50 x 70 mm (2 x 2¾ inches) printed photo, two identical copies, and the commercial-photographer stamp rule.
+The photos must be taken against a plain white or light-coloured background with a neutral expression and no glasses.
 The face must measure 31–36 mm from chin to crown, and the photo must be recent (within the last six months).

-There is one rule that makes Canada different from the US or UK: the photos must be taken by a commercial photographer, and the back of each photo must show the studio or photographer's name, full address, and the date the photo was taken.
-Because of this, a fully do-it-yourself photo is generally not accepted for a Canadian passport.
+One rule makes Canada different from the U.S., the U.K., or any other major country: the photos must be taken by a commercial photographer, and the back of one photo must show the studio or photographer's name, full address, and the date the photo was taken.
+A fully do-it-yourself photo is generally not accepted for a Canadian passport application — there is no way to add the required back-printing yourself.

 Canada passport photo size and specs

-For Canadian passports, the back of one of the two photos (or an attached label) must include the name and complete address of the photographer or studio and the date the photo was taken.
-The photos must be originals — not edited or printed at home from a digital file.
+For Canadian passport applications, IRCC requires that the back of one of the two photos (or an attached label) include the photographer or studio's complete information and the date taken.
+The photos must be originals — not edited and not printed at home from a digital file.

-This is the main reason a home or app-only photo usually will not be accepted for a Canadian passport: there is no way to add the required photographer back-printing yourself.
+This is the main reason a home or app-only photo usually will not be accepted for a Canadian passport.
+There is no way to add the required back-printing yourself, and IRCC reviewers explicitly check for it.
 Plan to visit a photographer who is familiar with Canadian passport specifications.
+Many drugstore and department- store photo studios (Shoppers Drug Mart, Walmart Photo Centre, Costco) offer this service for around C$15–20.

 Use a neutral expression with the mouth closed and both eyes open and clearly visible.
 Glasses are not allowed.
 Head coverings are accepted only when worn for religious or medical reasons, and the full face must remain visible.